-The Washington Center for Equitable Growth is a non-profit research and grantmaking organization dedicated to advancing evidence-backed ideas and policies that promote strong, stable, and broad-based economic growth.
-Our fundamental questions have been whether and how economic inequality—in all its forms—affects economic growth and stability, and what policymakers can do about it.
+The Washington Center for Equitable Growth is a nonprofit research and grantmaking organization dedicated to advancing evidence-backed ideas and policies that promote strong, stable, and broad-based economic growth.
+Our fundamental purpose is to determine the channels through which rising economic inequality affects economic growth and stability in the United States.

-Our 2018 Annual Report, “Evidence for a Stronger Economy,” chronicles a banner year for Equitable Growth.
+Our 2020 Annual Report, “Equity = Strength,” chronicles how Equitable Growth and its ideas are built for this moment.
 The report provides concise snapshots of innovative and successful initiatives spanning our key issue areas of measuring growth, family economic security, inequality and mobility, taxes and macroeconomics, market structure and competition, and raising wages.
-A special thanks to all of our donors, partners, and grantees for making 2018 a transformational fifth year for the organization.
-Download a pdf of the report here.

 Equitable Growth is committed to identifying additional avenues for exploration through our annual grantmaking request for research proposals and to continuing to build a bridge between academics and policymakers to help address inequality and achieve broad-based economic growth.
 Over the next several years, we will focus on how disparities among different racial and ethnic groups slows overall U.S. economic growth, as well as on how climate change affects growth, as we continue to elevate evidence for a strong U.S. economy.